redhat-na-ssa/demo-ocp-gpu/README.md

 or [tensorflow](notebooks/00-test-gpu-tensorflow.ipynb)

 The [components](components) folder is intended for reuse with ArgoCD or OpenShift GitOps.
-Familarity with Kustomize will be helpful.
+Familiarity with Kustomize will be helpful.
 This folder contains various ~~secret~~ recipes for `oc apply -k`.

 ## Prerequisites